Drumchapel: Geography

 The housing in the area is now 72% post-war tenement and 6% multi-storey flats, the remainder being other flats and houses.
 The current population was estimated in 2002 at 15,000, which was split across 6,000 households.
 The population of Drumchapel fell by 22% between 1996 and 2012 to 13,000.
 The proportion of people in the area from ethnic minority groups increased over the same time to 5%, which remains well below average for Glasgow (12%).
 Life expectancy in the area is about five years less than the average for Glasgow (male 69 years, female 74 years).

 Socio-economically, the area is not affluent.
 In 2011/12, 48% of children were classed as living in poverty, and 57% of the population were NRS social grade D or E. 56% of households were single-parent.
 21% of young people were not in education, employment or training.
 Just 22% of the population own their own home, about half the average figure for Glasgow.

 Economy

-The major employers for Drumchapel from the 1950s to the 1980s were the Goodyear Tyre & Rubber Co (GB) Ltd, Beattie's Biscuit Factory, Singers Sewing Machines (Clydebank), The Reo Stakis Organisation – Hills Hotel and Rigg Public Bar, The Golden Garter Night Club and The Butty Public Bar, The Edrington Group Whisky Bond and the various shipyards on the Clyde.
+The major employers for Drumchapel from the 1950s to the 1980s were the Goodyear Tyre & Rubber Co (GB) Ltd, Beattie's Biscuit Factory, Singers Sewing Machines (Clydebank), The Edrington Group Whisky Bond and the various shipyards on the Clyde.
 Beattie's Biscuit factory closed in 1978 and the Goodyear and Singers factories both closed in February 1979.
-Reo Stakis's Hills Hotel and Rigg Public Bar along with The Golden Garter Night Club closed in June 1988.

-The Butty Public Bar was sold to Scottish & Newcastle Breweries and is still going strong with Billy Bryson, the manager for over 30 years, now holding the lease.
 The Edrington Group Whisky Bond has grown over the years and is still a major employer in the area, while the shipyards have all gone with the exception of the now BAE Systems yards at Scotstoun and Govan.
 Drumchapel is now going through its second regeneration, with promises of better schools, better homes and higher employment.